pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Hit rate requirements, latency needs, cost constraints, and complexity trade-offs.
+**Answer:** * Hit rate requirements, latency needs, cost constraints, and complexity trade-offs.

 </details>

+#### Intermediate Level

-**Q4:** How would you handle trade-offs between performance and cost in a URL shortener?
+**Q1:** How would you handle trade-offs between performance and cost in a URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Performance optimization, cost analysis, ROI calculations, and strategic decision-making.
+**Answer:** * Performance optimization, cost analysis, ROI calculations, and strategic decision-making.

 </details>

-**Q5:** What happens if you need to choose between consistency and availability in a URL shortener?
+**Q2:** What happens if you need to choose between consistency and availability in a URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Analyze business requirements, user impact, and system constraints to make informed decisions.
+**Answer:** * Analyze business requirements, user impact, and system constraints to make informed decisions.

 </details>

-**Q6:** How would you handle trade-offs between security and usability in a URL shortener?
+**Q3:** How would you handle trade-offs between security and usability in a URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Security-first approach, user experience optimization, and balanced security measures.
+**Answer:** * Security-first approach, user experience optimization, and balanced security measures.

 </details>

+#### Advanced Level

-**Q7:** Design trade-offs for a URL shortener that needs to support enterprise features.
+**Q1:** Design trade-offs for a URL shortener that needs to support enterprise features.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Enterprise requirements, compliance needs, security considerations, and cost-benefit analysis.
+**Answer:** * Enterprise requirements, compliance needs, security considerations, and cost-benefit analysis.

 </details>

-**Q8:** How would you handle trade-offs between scalability and complexity in a URL shortener?
+**Q2:** How would you handle trade-offs between scalability and complexity in a URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Scalability planning, complexity management, and strategic architecture decisions.
+**Answer:** * Scalability planning, complexity management, and strategic architecture decisions.

 </details>

-**Q9:** What trade-offs would you consider for a URL shortener that needs to support custom domains and enterprise features?
+**Q3:** What trade-offs would you consider for a URL shortener that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain management, enterprise requirements, compliance needs, and cost considerations.
+**Answer:** * Domain management, enterprise requirements, compliance needs, and cost considerations.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design trade-offs for a URL shortener that needs to support custom domains and enterprise features?
+**Q1:** How would you design trade-offs for a URL shortener that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific trade-offs, enterprise requirements, compliance needs, and strategic decision-making.
+**Answer:** * Domain-specific trade-offs, enterprise requirements, compliance needs, and strategic decision-making.

 </details>